 Of the overall compilation of 5,479 Christians killed for their faith around the world, Nigeria, Syria, and CAR make up 85 percent of the total.
 The estimated average of Christians killed for their faith per month in the reporting period is 322.

 Researchers say the total number of martyrs is “a very minimum count and could be significantly higher.”

-“The alarming increase of violence against Christians in Nigeria over the past months highlights the lack of religious freedom they have and the daily dangers they face from the Islamic terrorist group Boko Haram and other violent Islamic organizations,” says Open Doors USA President/CEO Dr. David Curry.
+“The alarming increase of violence against Christians in Nigeria over the past months highlights the lack of religious freedom they have and the daily dangers they face from the Islamic terrorist group an extremist group that is located primarily in Northern Nigeria More and other violent Islamic organizations,” says Open Doors USA President/CEO Dr. David Curry.
 “Going to school, attending church or identifying yourself as a Christian is a very brave decision in Nigeria.
 It is turning into a bloodbath.
 Christians in the West must stand in the gap with our prayers and support.”